 Circumstances of accident

-We acted on behalf of our client in a claim for personal injury arising from an accident at work.
+We acted on behalf of our client in an action against his employer which arose out of an accident at work.

 How we helped our client